AgnieszkaMucha/ParticlePhysics/index.md

 ## Particle Physics projects for AGH UST FPACS students
 ## Goals of the course:
    I. Introduction to experimental particle physics. <br>
    II.
-Search for D meson decay in data simulated in the LHCb experiment. <br>
+Study of charm or beauty meson decays in the LHCb experiment with the use of real or simulated data. <br>
    III.
 Environment for daily work

 ### LHCb Experiment